drupalprojects/zeropoint/README.txt

 The theme validates HTML5, it is cross-browser compatible (including IE6), it passes WAVE (http://wave.webaim.org/) and FAE (http://fae.cita.uiuc.edu/), and it is almost 100% mobile optimized according with W3C mobileOK Checker (https://validator.w3.org/mobile/).

-7.x-4.x is a complete redesign made with mobile in mind: compatible, light and fast.
+Zero Point 6.x-4.x is a complete redesign made with mobile in mind: compatible, light and fast.

 |==================|
 | Theme's features |